Qiang (historical people): Legends and pre-imperial China

-The term "Qiang" first appeared on oracle bone inscriptions 3,000 years ago and was used to describe "a people other than one's people."
+According to legend, the Qiang originated from the tribe of Fuxi, one of the Three Sovereigns, in the area of modern Tianshui, Gansu and were partly descended from the Yan Emperor, the mythical "Flame Emperor" who was defeated along with his tribe by the Yellow Emperor.
+The term "Qiang" first appeared on 3,000 years ago on oracle bone inscriptions, which speaks of a "Qiangfang" (羌方) and was used to describe "a people other than one's people."
 It appears again in the Classic of Poetry in reference to Tang of Shang (trad.
 1675–1646 BC).
-They seem to have lived in a diagonal band from northern Shaanxi to northern Henan, somewhat to the south of the later Beidi.
-They were enemy of the Shang dynasty, who mounted expeditions against them, capturing slaves and victims for human sacrifice.
-The Qiang prisoners were skilled in making oracle bones.
+They were enemy of the Shang dynasty, who mounted expeditions against them, capturing slaves and victims for human sacrifice during ancestor veneration rituals.
+The Qiang prisoners were also skilled in making oracle bones.